how it works

 HVAC contamination.
 Mold in ductwork circulates spores through every room in the house.
 This requires specialized cleaning equipment and is not a DIY job.

 Health concerns.
 If household members have respiratory symptoms that improve when they leave home, or if someone has a compromised immune system, the health risk of disturbing mold without full containment is too high.
+The CDC warns that people with weakened immune systems can develop serious lung infections from mold exposure that healthy adults would not, which is the case where DIY work is most dangerous.

 Recurring mold.
 If mold keeps coming back in the same spot, DIY treatment is not addressing the root cause — and a professional can identify why.